JustSypth/e621-Downloader/Readme.md

 # e621-Downloader
 A python script that downloads unlimited amount of posts from [e621.net](https://e621.net).

-Currently the script only supports downloading posts based of tags but I'm planning on adding Pool downloading feature.
+Currently the script only supports downloading posts based on tags but I'm planning on adding Pool downloading feature.
 (Too lazy for it)

 ## Requirements:
 > [Python 3.0 or higher version](https://www.python.org/downloads/)